gelisam/hawk/doc/README.md

 ```

 Of course, tables are not the only common command-line format.
 If you don't
-need records to be separated into fields, simply use an empty `--field-delimiter`.
+need records to be separated into fields, you can use an empty `--field-delimiter` to disable fields.

 ```bash
 > seq 3 | hawk -d -a 'show :: [B.ByteString] -> String'
 ["1","2","3"]
 ```

-Finally, to work directly on the ByteString, use an empty `--record-delimiter`.
+Finally, disabling records gives you direct access to the input `ByteString`.
+This allows you to manually parse the input from any format, including binary formats such as images.

 ```bash
 > seq 3 | hawk -D -a 'show :: B.ByteString -> String'